the-teachingRSE-project/competencies/competencies.md

 some examples of a range of different roles within the research software careers space [**[KDL-CAREERS](https://zenodo.org/record/2559235)**].

-# RSE specializations
+# RSE specialisations

 What we have defined above are intended to be base skills that an RSE irrespective of domain, place, and time should know about.
-But not all RSEs are created equal, they specialize in different areas, some of which we want to present below.
-Many of the specializations may overlap, so the same RSE might for example work on data management and on Open Science.
+But not all RSEs are created equal, they specialise in different areas, some of which we want to present below.
+Many of the specialisations may overlap, so the same RSE might for example work on data management and on Open Science.
-We categorize them into those, that can be viewed as a specialization within RSE-specific topics, while other RSEs might expand their skill set and profession to areas, that are not typical for a RSE.
+We categorize them into those, that can be viewed as a specialisation within RSE-specific topics, while other RSEs might expand their skill set and profession to areas, that are not typical for a RSE.

-### Specializations within the core RSE competencies
+### Specialisations within the core RSE competencies

 #### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasingly important topics in research,